cami-chompers/Forksheet-and-Nanosheet-Simulation/README.md

 ## Notes

 - If you encounter errors about missing columns or incorrect file paths, make sure your LTSpice-exported `.txt` files are correctly formatted and update the paths in `simulation.py`.
-- You can add visual figures comparing nanosheet and forksheet designs or transistor evolution timelines to your analysis workflow for enhanced insights.